KimbaWLion/DiscordBaseballBot/README.md

   * Starting a new project, only a readme.
 Goal #1 is to get this to post to a discord server of my choosing.

 # Buglog
+* 5-8-17
+  * There are race conditions when there game actions (not atbats).
+In order to make sure the linescore was accurate, I do not have the bot post the next atbat until the currentBatterId in both linescore.json and game_events.json match.
+However, if there is a game event, it doesn't mention currentBatterId and as such posts immediately.
+So sometimes there is "Coaching visit to the mound" followed by "grand slam" rather than the other way around.
+  * Another race condition, if there is a stolen base, it the linescore often does not reflect the stolen base in update.
 * 4-27-17
   * Managers' challenges break the bot (if they overturn the call) for some reason.
 I put it in a try catch that ignores the exception in these cases.
 No clue why it's failing.